 Footnotes and endnotes contain notes to the text.
 Depending on the information they contain, they can be classed as citation notes or content notes.
 Citation notes, which contain the bibliographical details of references cited in the text, are used in the documentary note system only.
 Citation notes do not contribute to the word count.
 Content notes (also known as substantive notes) contain any information necessary to supplement or explain the text, and, may be used in both the author-date system and the documentary note systems.
-Please note that substantiative notes should be included as part of the word count for the thesis.
+Please note that substantiative notes (those required to understand the main text) should be included as part of the word count for the thesis.